k98kurz/sqloquent/dox.md

 ### `RowProtocol(Protocol)`

+Interface for a generic row representation.

 #### Properties

-- data - Returns the underlying row data.
+- data: Returns the underlying row data.

 ### `RelationProtocol(Protocol)`

-Duck typed protocol showing how a relation should function.
+Interface showing how a relation should function.

 #### Properties

-- primary - Property that accesses the primary instance.
+- primary: Property that accesses the primary instance.
-- secondary - Property that accesses the secondary instance(s).
+- secondary: Property that accesses the secondary instance(s).

 #### Methods

 ##### `@staticmethod single_model_precondition() -> None:`